SimGus/Chatette/cli.md

 - `rename alias "<alias-name>" "<new-alias-name>"` will change the name of alias `<alias-name>` to `<new-alias-name>`.
 Similar commands exist for slots and intents.

+- `delete alias "<alias-name>"` will completely remove the alias `<alias-name>` from the parser's memory (as if it hadn't been in the parsed template file(s)).
+The same thing can be done for slots and intents.

+- `hide alias "<alias-name>"` will temorarily remove the alias `<alias-name>` from the parser's memory. `unhide alias "<alias-name>"` undoes this.
+The same thing can be done for slots and intents.

 - `examples alias "<alias-name>"` will ask for all the possible strings generated when referring to alias `<alias-name>`. `gen slot "<slot-name>"` and `gen intent "<intent-name>"` exist as well.
 An error is printed if the alias/slot/intent doesn't exist.
 Variations can also be selected by appending `#<variation-name>` to the name of the unit.

    If we add a number at the end of one of those commands (separated from the command by a whitespace), we ask to limit the answer to X strings (selected randomly from the possible strings).
 If X is larger than the number of possible strings, the command simply returns all the possible strings.